JonatanRudrasingam/TESS_halophot/README.md

     Rudrasingam et al. (2026), MNRAS

-Or use this these BibTeX entry:
+Or use this BibTeX entry:

     @ARTICLE{2026MNRAS.tmp..385R,
        author = {{Rudrasingam}, Jonatan and {Bedding}, Timothy R. and {Pope}, Benjamin J.~S. and {Pedersen}, May Gade and {Lund}, Mikkel N. and {White}, Timothy R. and {Hey}, Daniel},